About the CI-GEF Project Agency

 Free is Dutch and likes to explore nature on his bike or hiking.

 Languages: Dutch, English, Spanish

-Director, Grants Management GEF Project Agency and GCF Implementing Agency
+Senior Director, Grants Management, GEF Project Agency and GCF Implementing Agency

 Susana joined Conservation International in 2012 and serves as the Director of Grants Management for the CI-GEF Agency.
 She focuses on financial management and operations of the CI-GEF portfolio of projects and manages the relationship with the GEF Trustee.
 Previously, Susana served as the Senior Manager of Multilateral Relations, managing Conservation International’s portfolio of GEF projects through Multilaterals.
 Susana has also worked for the Inter-American Development Bank as a consultant and Cargill.
 Susana holds a Master of Public Administration with a focus on non-profit management from the University of Nebraska at Omaha and a Bachelor of Science in Cell and Molecular Biology from Tulane University.
 Susana is a native of Brazil and has spent her adult life in the U.S.